jakobkilian/ur3-bridge/README.md

 ## Technical Details

+### About the Setup

 Find a description of how the Raspberry Pi and the Network needs to be set up in order to work in a separate document: [Technical Details](/technical-details.md).

+### About the UR3 and its startup procedure

+Also find [some notes](/ur3.md) on how the UR3 trolley ist set up and how to startup the robo arm.

+### Install

+If you wan to set up the bridge on your devices, read the [install instructions](install.md).
+Be aware that this involves some steps specific to your setup.
+Just sharing an image for the raspy

 ## Performance